 Vortex the suspension for 10 s to separate individual cells within the colony fragments.

-Centrifuge for 1-2m at > 12,000 g rpm to form a pellet at the bottom of the conical tube.
+Centrifuge for 1-2 min at > 12,000 g to form a pellet at the bottom of the conical tube.
 Note: If cells do not grow well on the plate, or cell density is less than 107, a pellet might not be visible after centrifugation.

-Aspirate water in conical tube down to ~ 500 µ to remove excess supernatant.
+Aspirate water in conical tube down to ~ 500 µL to remove excess supernatant.

-Resuspend pellet by vortexing conical tube for 10 s.
+Resuspend pellet the water that remains by vortexing conical tube for 10 s.
 Cell concentration is now denser, since excess supernatant was removed.

-Transfer 500 µ suspension into LoBind Eppendorf tube.
+Transfer the 500-µL suspension into LoBind Eppendorf tube.
 Ensure cap is secure.

-Place Eppendorf tube into floating device and then place it into bath containing boiling water for 10m.
+Place Eppendorf tube into floating device and then place it into bath containing boiling water for 10 min.
 This disrupts cell walls, releasing nucleic acids into supernatant.